-- Outlander -21 Behind-The-Scenes ‘Outlander’ Stories From Sam Heughan & Graham McTavish’s New Book ‘Clanlands’
+- Men in Kilts -21 Behind-The-Scenes ‘Outlander’ Stories From Sam Heughan & Graham McTavish’s New Book ‘Clanlands’

 Most Outlander fans will never get the opportunity to experience the show up close and personal; even after consuming all the interviews, behind-the-scenes features, and extras the Outlander fandom provides, you always want more.
 Well, Sam Heughan and Graham McTavish may have the answer to your wish of experiencing Outlander first hand in their new book Clanlands (released Nov.
 3).

 While documenting their Scottish road trip (that we'll eventually get to see in Men in Kilts), Heughan and McTavish share Outlander set stories from their days portraying Jamie Fraser and his uncle Dougal MacKenzie together on screen.
 I've gone through the book and documented all the behind-the-scenes Outlander stories that Heughan and McTavish tell in Clanlands to get you one step closer to the action.
 Without further ado, here's every time they dished on Outlander.

 McTavish's Latte Habit

 Heughan establishes his disdain for his costar's latte habit early on.